Cynthia Erivo Is Ready For Her Oscar In The Harriet Tubman Biopic Trailer

 "It's a very interesting time in American history, and it's a very interesting time in Harriet Tubman's life," she added.

-Harriet, which will hit theatres on November 1, also stars Janelle Monae as one of Tubman's mentors, and Leslie Odom Jr. as William Still, a Philadelphia abolitionist who helped her develop her Underground Railroad network.
+Harriet, which will hit cinemas later this year, also stars Janelle Monae as one of Tubman's mentors, and Leslie Odom Jr. as William Still, a Philadelphia abolitionist who helped her develop her Underground Railroad network.
 Taylor Swift's boyfriend Joe Alwyn seems to be continuing in his streak of playing the most villainous characters imaginable (see: Operation Finale, Boy Erased), playing what appears to be a slave-owner on the hunt for Tubman.

 In the trailer, we see Alwyn's character catch up with Tubman as she runs for her life.
 Standing on the edge of a bridge, she declares, "I'm going to be free or die," and jumps into the raging river below.